mprimbs/Max-Primbs-Website/content/authors/admin/_index.md

 - Visitors
 ---

-My name is Maximilian Primbs and I´m a second-year PhD student at Radboud University, the Netherlands.
+My name is Maximilian Primbs and I'm a fourth-year PhD candidate at the Behavioural Science Institute of Radboud University, Nijmegen, the Netherlands.

-In my PhD project I'm investigating how changes in our physical, social, and cultural environment shape our implicit and explicit biases.
-My approach is hereby rooted in situational models of bias (e.g., the Bias of Crowds model) - only by understanding and changing the social, cultural, and physical situations bias unfolds in can we facilitate long term reductions in prejudice.
+I'm interested in how our social and cultural environments shapes our attitudes and beliefs.
+How do anti-racism protests influence how we think about Black people?
+Do cultural holidays affect how we think about our peers?
+Does our historical or built environment have a lasting impact on people's beliefs today?
+I explore these questions using large-scale datasets, causal inference methods, multiverse analyses, experiments, and computational mod- elling.
+My work provides a novel perspective on the role of the environment in attitude formation and expression.

 In other research lines, I focus on (a) how stereotypes and prejudice affect our visual perception of faces and (b) how we can improve psychological science.

 Additionally, I currently serve as the Assistant Director for Translation and Cultural Diversity at the Psychological Science Accelerator, where I led the translation of the Covid-19 projects to over 40 languages.
 For a complete overview of all projects, publications, talks and research experience please {{% staticref "files/cv.pdf" %}}download my CV{{% /staticref %}}.
 I´m always happy to collaborate with researchers from all over the globe, so if you think we have shared interests, contact me!